hdombach/alacritty/README.md

 ## About

+In this branch, I added a crtv shader.

 Alacritty is a modern terminal emulator that comes with sensible defaults, but allows for extensive [configuration](#configuration).
 By integrating with other applications, rather than reimplementing their functionality, it manages to